assistant

 You were not where I was when I was there.
 We were in completely different places. <br>So you did not see anything and I could not show anything to you.

-In an interview while
+In an interview while the work

 22_NewYearCards2012